Trey Day

-Trey Day is the second studio album by American R&B recording artist Trey Songz.
+Trey Day is the second album by the American R&B recording artist Trey Songz.
 It was released on October 2, 2007, by Atlantic Records.
-Recording for the album began in mid-2006, with Songz again reteaming with longtime collaborator Troy Taylor.
+Recording for the album began in mid-2006, with Songz teaming with longtime collaborator Troy Taylor.
 With the singer aiming for the album to be more mainstream-oriented than his debut album I Gotta Make It (2005), he also consulted a wider range of producers to work with him, including Bryan-Michael Cox, Danja, Stargate and R. Kelly.

 The album was met with generally lukewarm critical reception, who deemed it inferior to his debut album, I Gotta Make It (2005).
 Trey Day debuted at number 11 on the US Billboard 200, with 73,000 copies sold in the first week of release.
-It also reached number two on Billboards Top R&B/Hip-Hop Albums chart.
-The album was supported by four singles, including "Can't Help but Wait," Songz' first top 20 entry on the US Billboard Hot 100 as well as the Hot R&B/Hip-Hop Songs-top ten single, "Last Time."
+It also reached number 2 on Billboards Top R&B/Hip-Hop Albums chart.
+The album was supported by four singles, including "Can't Help but Wait," Songz' first Top 20 entry on the US Billboard Hot 100 as well as the Hot R&B/Hip-Hop Songs hit single, "Last Time."